Emotional Support Animal Laws in North Carolina

 Employment Laws

 Employers are not required to allow workers to bring their emotional support animal to the workplace in the state of North Carolina.
-However, those who rely upon a service animal for physical safety—such as someone with epilepsy who owns an alert dog—may be protected and allowed to bring their service animal with them.
+However, those who rely upon a service animal for physical safety, such as someone with epilepsy who owns a medical alert dog, may be protected and allowed to bring their service animal with them.

-Although emotional support animals are not protected in the workplace under North Carolina law, many employers are understanding and will allow their employees to carry their companion with them each day as long as it does not disrupt others.
-Therefore, consider discussing your need for a service animal with your employer and arranging accommodations to make it convenient for the entire office.
+Although emotional support animals are not protected in the workplace under North Carolina law, many employers understand and will allow their employees to carry their companion with them each day as long as it does not disrupt others.
+Therefore, consider discussing your need for an ESA with your employer and arranging accommodations to make it convenient for the entire office.

-In the worst-case scenario, it is perhaps best to search for a new employer if your current one does not allow emotional support animals or your service animal at work and you cannot make it through the day without one.
+In the worst-case scenario, it is perhaps best to search for a new employer if your current one does not allow emotional support animals at work and you cannot make it through the day without one.

 Travel Laws

-If planes trigger your anxiety (or other mental conditions) and you need support from your furry friend during takeoff and landing, it may be beneficial to see if registering your ESA as a psychiatric service animal is right for you.
+If planes trigger your anxiety or another mental condition and you need support from your furry friend during takeoff and landing, it may be beneficial to see if registering your ESA as a psychiatric service animal is right for you.
 Service animals have more legal protections than ESAs, and you won’t have to worry about leaving your emotional support in cargo.

-If you own a service animal protected in public accommodations, then the establishment is not allowed to question you about your service animal.
-If you own an emotional support animal that you want to bring with you into a public place, then be sure to contact the place beforehand and make sure it is okay.
+If you own an emotional support animal that you want to bring with you into a public or private place, then be sure to contact the business beforehand and make sure it is okay.
 Many places are understanding and willing to allow your emotional support animal as long as it does not cause a disturbance of any kind.

-However, if you do not provide proper notice, then they are typically more likely to deny your emotional support animal.
+However, if you do not provide proper notice, your ESA is more likely to be denied access.
 The key to traveling to places that are not required to allow your emotional support animal is to properly communicate beforehand.

 An ESA letter is the required official documentation that states the individual was evaluated by a licensed mental health professional and recommended an emotional support animal to deal with their emotional complications or disability.
 It essentially means the emotional support animal provides a benefit to the owner.
 As discussed, emotional support animals are protected in North Carolina by various housing laws.

 The essential component of an ESA letter is an evaluation by a licensed mental health professional (LMHP).
-During the interview, they will ask a series of questions about your medical history, diagnosis and why you feel you can benefit from an emotional support animal before making a recommendation.
+During the interview, they will ask a series of questions about your medical history, your diagnosis, and why you feel you can benefit from an emotional support animal.
+They will use this information to make a recommendation, and if you are approved, you will receive an ESA letter.

-The ESA letter ensures the person is protected by the Federal Fair Housing Act and other federal and North Carolina laws.
-People in a position of power such as landlords are not allowed to discriminate against owners or their emotional support animal if there is an applicable law in place that protects the emotional support animal.
+This ESA letter ensures you are protected by the Federal Fair Housing Act and other federal and North Carolina laws.
+People in positions of power, such as landlords, are not allowed to discriminate against owners or their emotional support animals if there is an applicable law in place that protects the emotional support animal.

 How to Get an ESA Letter in North Carolina

-You can register your emotional support animal through the U.S. Service Animal website.
+You can register your emotional support animal through the U.S. Service Animals website.
 The process can essentially be broken down into three steps, which include the following:

 • Fill out the registration form